jamiebergen/mppg-site/wp-content/themes/mppg-theme/README.md

 To use the theme in a WordPress install
 ---------------

-* Download jmb-sample-theme.zip and upload it via the WordPress dashboard (Admin > Appearance > Themes).
+* Download mppg-theme.zip and upload it via the WordPress dashboard (Admin > Appearance > Themes).
 * It is recommended that you create a [child theme](https://codex.wordpress.org/Child_Themes) if you want to make modifications.

 To continue development on the theme